ywh24284-code/MECH/README.md

-MECH: A Cost-Effective Multi-Task Cascade Framework for Classroom Opinion Evolution Recognition This is the official implementation of the paper: "MECH: A Cost-Effective Multi-Task Cascade Framework for Classroom Opinion Evolution Recognition", accepted by ACL 2026.
+MECH: A Cost-Effective Multi-Task Cascade Framework for Classroom Opinion Evolution Recognition This is the official implementation of the paper: "MECH: A Cost-Effective Multi-Task Cascade Framework for Classroom Opinion Evolution Recognition".

 🌟 Overview
 MECH is a hybrid cascade framework designed for classroom dialogue analysis.
 By integrating the Continuous Opinions and Discrete Actions (CODA) theory, it optimizes both recognition accuracy and API consumption.